Revisiting the symmetry-resolved entanglement for non-invertible symmetries in $1{+}1$d conformal field theories: Brief review of the BCFT approach to the SREE

 The reduced density matrix $\rho_A = \tr_B \rho$ corresponding to region $A$ is obtained by tracing out the degrees of freedom in $B$, and the entanglement entropy can be computed.
 However, as explained in Ref.~\cite{ohmoriPhysicsEntanglingSurface2015}, a well defined bipartition of the total Hilbert space \labelcref{eq:bipartition-1} requires a choice of boundary conditions at the entangling surface (the regions separating $ A$ and $ B$).
-The need for boundary conditions at the entangling surface is most explicit in theories whose Hilbert space does not admit a simple tensor product decomposition, such as anyonic chains \cite{feiguinInteractingAnyonsTopological2007} which in turn represent important examples of physical systems with non-invertible symmetries.
+The need for boundary conditions at the entangling surface is most explicit in theories whose Hilbert space does not admit a simple tensor product decomposition. \TQc{These include continuum field theories but also lattice models} such as anyonic chains \cite{feiguinInteractingAnyonsTopological2007} which in turn represent important examples of physical systems with non-invertible symmetries.
 For a conformal field theory, it is natural to choose boundary conditions that preserve the (extended) chiral algebra.
 Formally, this is achieved by a factorisation map $ \iota_{a,b}$:

 where $ \mathcal{H}_{A,ab}$ ($ \mathcal{H}_{B,ab}$) is the Hilbert space in region $ A$ ($B$) with boundary conditions $ a$ and $ b$ at the entangling surface.
 In the path integral, the factorisation map is implemented by inserting two disks of radius $ \varepsilon \ll 1$ that serve as an ultraviolet (UV) cutoff.
 The region $ A$ of length $ \ell$ is then mapped to an annulus of width $ w$ by a conformal transformation \cite{ohmoriPhysicsEntanglingSurface2015,cardyEntanglementHamiltoniansTwodimensional2016}, see \cref{fig:map-to-annulus}.
 The dependence of $ w$ on $ \ell$ depends on the initial geometry of the problem: for instance, whether the Hilbert space is defined on an infinite line or finite periodic chain etc..
 For a comprehensive list of different geometries see Ref.~\cite{cardyEntanglementHamiltoniansTwodimensional2016}.
 For our purposes, we are interested in the BCFT defined on an annulus of width $ w$ and it is not important what the initial geometry of the problem was.